Ev Williams says Medium aims to flip content publishing upside down

 Medium does have a user rating system that’s slightly less generic than “like”.
 They hope users will click based on the quality or relevance and that it will help the best content rise to the top.

 On the topic of when the publishing tools will be rolled out to the full public, Williams says that Medium is still finding its way, growing slowly and reacting to how people are using it.
 They don’t want to have too many users [content creators] that may be jostled if Medium makes any big changes.
-He also recently expanded upon this on a Branch thread.
+He also recently expanded upon this on a Branch thread (Branch is now dead).

 I, for one, will be excitedly keeping up with how Medium evolves.
 We’ll see something soon, I suspect – given more feature hints can be found on the simple Profile Settings screen…